1990 Indianapolis 500: Rule changes

 Controversy hovered over the month, regarding new aerodynamic rules.
-All teams utilizing 1989 (or older) model year chassis were required to affix a "diffuser" to the underbody ground effects tunnels, to reduce their depth by 2 inches - a rule intended to reduce downforce and curtail speeds.
+All teams utilizing 1989 (or older) model year chassis were required to affix a "diffuser" to the underbody ground effects tunnels, to reduce their depth by 2 inches – a rule intended to reduce downforce and curtail speeds.
+Teams that had the means to do so could also refabricate the entire undertray to conform to the new specifications.
 Competitors complained that the diffusers made their cars unstable and unbalanced, and were responsible for the increased number of practice crashes involving the older cars.
 Despite voiced complaints and meetings with officials, no changes were made to the rules.
 Ultimately, no major crashes occurred amongst the older cars during the race itself.

 The Porsche Indycar team, led by Derrick Walker, was fresh off their first victory at Mid-Ohio in September 1989 with driver Teo Fabi.
 They planned to roll out a new March chassis for 1990, the first all-carbon fiber monocoque Indy car.
 Rules were evolving by the CART series (and likewise USAC) to eventually allow for all-carbon fiber chassis.
 Porsche interpreted the rules as permitting the car for 1990, provided they were granted a waiver, and embarked on the project.
 However, in January, the board of directors voted to disallow the chassis for competition in 1990.
 The Porsche team was forced to utilize a March chassis that was constructed with a then-standard aluminum bottom to adhere to the rules.
 All-carbon fiber monocoques would be delayed until 1991.

-With the Pocono 500 disbanded after 1989, the 1990 Indy car season and beyond would no longer feature a "triple crown" of 500-mile races.
+With the Pocono 500 disbanded after 1989, the 1990 Indy car season and beyond would no longer feature a "Triple crown" of 500-mile races.
 The triple crown would not return until 2013.